eric-s-s/dice-tables/README.rst

     (I know why you're about to get wacky and inaccurate errors, and I could fix the bug, except ...
      YOU SHOULD NEVER EVER DO THIS!!!!)
     In [34]: table = table.remove(dt.AdditiveEvents({-5: 100}))
-    dicetables.tools.eventerrors.InvalidEventsError: events may not be empty. a good alternative is the identity - {0: 1}.
+    dicetables.eventsbases.eventerrors.InvalidEventsError: events may not be empty. a good alternative is the identity - {0: 1}.

     During handling of the above exception, another exception occurred: